eclipse-archived/antenna/antenna-documentation/src/site/markdown/processors/sw360-enricher.md

 * `user.password`: The password of the SW360 user.
 * `client.id`: The REST API uses a two step authentication, this is general client id used.
 * `client.password`: The password of the client id.
+* `user.token`: The token for the user, if Authentication is not token based, provide none/empty string.
 * `proxy.use`: Use proxy for communication to SW360.
 * `download.attachments`: *(optional)* If set to true this downloads artifact source files, if their corresponding release in SW360 has an attachment with the type `SOURCE`
 * `download.directory`: *(optional)* This is only necessary if `download.attachments` is set to true.